burchill/catchr/README.md

 condition was an error, the code picks up where it left off.

 Phrased as such, conditions may seem like no big deal.
-And for many basic uses of R, maybe they’re not—if you’re just tidying up some data and making a plot out of it, you can react to warnings and errors as they come, with little cost.
+And for many basic uses of R, maybe they’re not; if you’re just tidying up some data and making a plot out of it, you can react to warnings and errors as they come, with little cost.
 But for more involved R projects, being able to deal with conditions programmatically becomes *indispensable*.